-by configuring the processor to force all addresses through the translation-lookaside buffer.
+The Rio file cache is an area of memory, maintained by the operating system, that buffers file system data [Chen96].
+It is protected from operating system crashes by virtual memory protection, and this protection is enhanced by configuring the processor to force all addresses through the translationlookaside buffer.
 Protection adds negligible overhead when writing to a file using write system calls and does not affect the performance of mmap'ed files at all, because it changes only the kernel's protection map.
 Upon reboot, the file cache is restored to the file system on disk, a technique called warm reboot.
 Six machine months of continuously crashing the operating system (about 2000 crashes) showed that these techniques make the Rio file cache even safer from operating system crashes than a disk-based (write-through) file system.
-1.1% of the crashes corrupted some data in a disk-based (writethrough) file system, and 0.6% of the crashes corrupted some data in a file system using the Rio file cache.
+Of the crashes, 1.1% corrupted some data in a disk-based (write-through) file system, and 0.6% of the crashes corrupted some data in a file system using the Rio file cache.
 See [Chen96] for more details on these experiments and subsequent improvement in performance.